Best Medical Alert Systems With Fall Detection in 2022

 Cost: Medical Guardian costs are relatively affordable.
 The Classic Guardian System starts at $29.95 per month, and the Home 2.0 starts at $34.95 per month.
 For on-the-go options, Mobile 2.0 starts at $39.95 per month, Active Guardian starts at $44.95 per month, and Mini Guardian starts at $39.95 per month.

-Cost to add fall detection: $10 a month on any device
+Cost to add fall detection: $10 per month on any device

 Contracts: Month to month, quarterly, or annual